greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 ## <a id="choose"></a>Choosing the Partitioning Syntax

 Greenplum Database 7 retains most aspects of the partitioning syntax of prior versions of Greenplum, referred to as the *classic* syntax.
-Version 7 also introduces support for PostgreSQL declarative partitioning syntax, the *modern* syntax.
+Version 7 also introduces support for a *modern* syntax, derived from the PostgreSQL declarative partitioning syntax.

 The classic syntax is provided for backwards compatibility with previous Greenplum versions.
 It is appropriate for a homogenous partitioned table, where all partitions are at the same leaf level and have the same partition rule.